Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 3. Click OK.

-Adding a transmitter to model accessibility
+Adding a transmitter to model access

 2. Select the Model Specs tab.

-3. Enter 2.2 GHz in the Frequency: field.
+3. Enter 2.2 GHz in the Frequency field.
 This is a short range S-Band frequency.

 4. Click OK to accept your changes and to close the Properties Browser.